Movistar Arena (Buenos Aires)

 Movistar Arena is a multiuse indoor arena with a seating capacity of 15,000.
-It is situated in Villa Crespo neighborhood of Buenos Aires, Argentina.
-The arena was inaugurated in 2019 as the primary replacement to the now closed DirecTV Arena and is located on the premises of the Atlético Atlanta club.
-The naming rights of the arena were acquired by Telefónica's cell phone division, Movistar, until 2057.
+It is located in the Villa Crespo neighborhood of Buenos Aires, Argentina.
+The arena opened in 2019 as the primary replacement to the now closed DirecTV Arena and is located on the premises of the Atlético Atlanta club.
+Telefónica's cell phone division, Movistar, acquired the arena's naming rights until 2057.
 Managed by the multinational company ASM Global, the arena is the most significant concert venue in Argentina and the second largest indoor arena in the country.

 History

 The land which the arena occupies was originally owned by Club Atlético Atlanta until 1991 when the club was forced to sell the property due to bankruptcy.
-It was later acquired by a company that remained closed for over fifteen years, leading to a state of abandonment.
+It was later acquired by a private company and remained closed for over fifteen years, leading to a state of abandonment.
 In 2005, the property was expropriated by the Government of the City of Buenos Aires and re-concessioned to the football club.

 Construction of the stadium commenced in 2014 under the management of the company Lugones Center.
 However, due to insufficient funds, the project was suspended in 2015, leaving the half-finished concrete structure abandoned.
 In late 2017, the project was resumed by Buenos Aires Arena S.A., a specialized corporate venture in order to finish the project.
 The international firm ASM Global was contracted as its operator due to their experience and expertise in event service delivery.

 The arena had its grand opening on 1 November 2019 with a concert by Tini as part of her Quiero Volver Tour.
 The event featured special guest performances by Karina and Luis Fonsi.
 The concert was broadcast live on Movistar Play, the social networks of Movistar Argentina, and TNcom.